quiltdata/quilt/docs/api-python.md

  `_filter` always returns nodes in the same position as they are found in the parent package.
 (The parent package in `pkg._filter(...)` is `pkg`.)
 Therefore, in addition to nodes that match the filter, `_filter` will include the following:
-* All desendants of a matching node (so that mathcing groups include all descendants)
+* All descendants of a matching node (so that matching groups include all descendants)
 * All ancestors of a matching node (so that the position in the tree remains unchanged)

 The return value of `_filter` can be passed to `install` as shown below.

 #### Filter with a dict
-Dictionary filters support two properies, `name` and `meta`:
+Dictionary filters support two properties, `name` and `meta`:

 ``` python
 import quilt